The Project: Humanity Team

 Daniel’s non-professional passions include his family, ultimate frisbee and tango.

 Andrew is a Toronto-based playwright, actor, director, dramaturg, and community arts worker.
-He's been creative director of Project: Humanity since 2009.
+He's been a member of Project: Humanity since 2009.
 Playwright of The Middle Place, Small Axe, and Wormwood, Andrew’s writing has been described as “more than dramatized social work.”
 A four-time Dora Award nominee (twice for writing, twice for performance), Andrew is a graduate of the University of Alberta’s BFA Acting program as well as a Loran Scholar.
 In 2011, his play The Middle Place picked up the Toronto Theatre Critics' Award for Best Production.
 In 2013 he received the U of A’s Alumni Horizon Award in recognition of his verbatim theatre practice.
-Along with his work at Project: Humanity, he is associate director at Crow's Theatre and playwright-in-residence at Tarragon Theatre.
+Along with his work at Project: Humanity, he has held artistic leadership roles at Crow's Theatre, Stratford and Tarragon Theatre.

 Catherine is an experienced arts outreach facilitator and has worked extensively with both marginalized communities as well as executive level business clientele.
 Catherine has experience in theatre production and not-for-profit business administration.
 She completed much of the transcription for The Middle Place and has been a major part of developing Project: Humanity's approach to interview transcription.

 Catherine now resides on the West Coast.